 Hear the vision, ask anything and meet other future members.

 Join Keivor for a live small-group 60 minute session.
-We’ll walk through the model, the East Sussex plan,
+We’ll walk through the model, the Sussex plan,

 and exactly what Founding Members receive before opening the floor for Q&A.